utlib/collections-uoft/README.md

 # Collections U Of T

+## About this page
 This documentation is intended for collection owners, end users, and open technology community members interested in Collections U of T.

+As of March 2023 this documentation and *draft* and has not been approved by UTL Senior Staff.

+## About Collections U of T
 [Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' repository for digitized special collections and archives.
 It provides open access to these digital collections through the [International Image Interoperability Framework (IIIF)](https://iiif.io/) and standard metadata formats.

 Collections U of T provides U of T staff: